sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 ## Streaming Audio with stateful model

-Let's now imagine that you want to add one of these symbol to the time dimension.
+Imagine that you want to add one of these symbol to the time dimension.

 We will for this purpose build a very simple audio network that will have to predict that events occured every 4 frames in an infinite stream of frames.